TimingSulsa/gravity-light-cycle/README.md

 ---

 ### 5. References
-"As I have not reviewed relevant literature, I am unaware if similar theories exist."
+As I have not reviewed relevant literature, I am unaware if similar theories exist.
 ---

 ### < Process of Thought Experiment >